top of page

 Whether Ann was a woodcutter, a hermit, or just an in-joke among 18th-century cartographers, her copse has become a footnote in the story of strange British place names – and an invitation for exploration, both literal and linguistic.

-For more wonderfully weird places like this, explore the map and unearth the laughs at Strange Place Names – because sometimes the best stories are rooted in the most unlikely of names.
+For more wonderfully weird places like this, explore the site and unearth the belly laughs at Strange Place Names – because sometimes the best stories are rooted in factual names, rather than mythical ones.

 FACEBOOK - strangeplacenames